Cultural Tribes Near Murchison Falls National Park

 Another tribe in the area is the Acholi, who live in the northeastern part of the park, in the districts of Gulu, Kitgum, and Pader.
 The Acholi have a rich culture centered on community life and oral traditions.
 Their well-known traditional dances, Bwola and Otole, are performed during community gatherings.

 The Acholi have a traditional leadership system led by chiefs and elders who help solve conflicts and keep order in the community.
-Sadly, the Acholi people suffered greatly during the time of the Lord’s Resistance Army (LRA), led by Joseph Kony, which brought violence, death, and displacement to many families.
+The Acholi people suffered greatly during the time of the Lord’s Resistance Army, led by Joseph Kony, which brought violence, death, and displacement to many families.

 Another major tribe in the region is the Banyoro, a Bantu-speaking group that lives in the southern parts of the park, including Hoima, Kiryandongo, Kagadi, and Masindi districts.
 The Banyoro are also known as the Nyoro, and their kingdom, Bunyoro, dates back to the 13th century.